wulfgarpro/learn_py/distutils/new_setuptools/MyApp/README.txt

 5. pip list | grep -i myapp
 6. go

-You can also use pip to call setup.py and install the package for you:
+You can also use pip to call setup.py and install the package for you.
+This is useful since pip offers advantages:

 1. pip install .